The 2026 In-Ground Pool Planning Guide for Rochester, NY

 Hardscaping features like pathways, patio areas, seating, and decking are installed to provide functional spaces for relaxation, entertaining, and easy access to the pool.

-• Lighting: LED lights not only provide illumination for safe night swimming, they also contribute to your overall backyard aesthetic.
+• Pool Lighting: LED lights not only provide illumination for safe night swimming, they also contribute to your overall backyard aesthetic.

-• Heating System: a pool heater is a must-have in Rochester for extending your swimming season!
+• Heating System: A pool heater is a must-have in Rochester for extending your swimming season!

 • Fiberglass Spa: Fiberglass spas are designed with open seating flexibility in mind.